 According to the U.S. Bureau of Labor Statistics (BLS), more employers now prefer to hire preschool teachers who have completed certificate or associate's degree programs (www.bls.gov).
 Many community colleges offer 1-year certificate programs and 2-year associate's degree programs that prepare individuals to sit for state licensing examinations; however, professional associations also offer fast-track credentialing programs.
+In addition to certificate and associate degree programs, there are also 4-year bachelor's degree programs available, and there are opportunities to take online courses for any of these programs.
 Early childhood education programs emphasize the incorporation of play with learning in order to hone children's motor skills and emotional, social and language development.

 Child Development Associate (CDA) Credential Program

 The Council for Professional Recognition provides the official CDA credential.
 Upon completion, graduates may use the CDA professional designation and apply these credits towards future certificate or associate's degree programs.
 This program provides accelerated training for preschool and childcare professionals.
 Students gain this designation by completing several courses in early childhood education, including:

 Early Childhood Education Certificate Program

 Certificate programs for preschool teachers offer courses in curriculum planning, childhood development and early childhood education principles.
 Students also learn about observation and assessment methods, daycare recordkeeping, preschool administration and health diseases.
 Some other course topics might include: